Testlio/lambda-tools/README.md

 Additional arguments can be looked up by calling `deploy -h`

+### Authentication

+`deploy` assumes you have configured AWS credentials [that can be reached by the script](http://docs.aws.amazon.com/AWSJavaScriptSDK/guide/node-configuring.html#Setting_AWS_Credentials).
+The script uses AWS SDK for Node.js, which is able to automatically pick up credentials from various places, thus, the script itself does not allow modifying/storing credentials.

 ### Notes about microservice structure

 In order for the `deploy` script to work properly, the following structure is assumed for a microservice